ivmai/bdwgc/doc/gcdescr.md

   to be reachable from variables are again scanned similarly.
   3. _Sweep phase_ Scans the heap for inaccessible, and hence unmarked, objects, and returns them to an appropriate free list for reuse.
-This is not really a separate phase; even in non incremental mode this is operation is usually performed on demand during an allocation that discovers an empty free list.
+This is not really a separate phase; even in non-incremental mode this operation is usually performed on demand during an allocation that discovers an empty free list.
 Thus the sweep phase is very unlikely to touch a page that would not have been touched shortly thereafter anyway.